-Note 20 - Subsequent events
+Note 18 - Subslequent events

-The Corporation has performed an evaluation of subsequent events through June 30, 2023, which is the date the Corporation's financial consolidated statements were available to be issued.
-No material subsequent events have occurred, other than the item noted below, since December 31, 2022 that required recognition or disclosure in these consolidated financial statements.
+The Corporation has performed an evaluation of subsequent events through June 25, 2024, which is the date the Corporation's financial consolidated statements were available to be issued.
+No material subsequent events have occurred since December 31, 2023 that required recognition or disclosure in these consolidated financial statements.